Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 The following HTML tags can affect the formatting of text:

-- [`<b>`](https://www.codecademy.com/resources/docs/html/tags/b): Represents text that the reader's attention should be directed to, without signifying any importance.
+- [`<b>`](https://www.codecademy.com/resources/docs/html/tags/b): Represents text that the reader's attention should be directed to, without further significance.
 Usually displayed with boldface.
 - [`<i>`](https://www.codecademy.com/resources/docs/html/tags/i): Represents text set off as an idiomatic expression, technical term, taxonomical designation and so on.
 Usually displayed with italics.
 - [`<u>`](https://www.codecademy.com/resources/docs/html/tags/u): Represents text to be displayed with a non-textual annotation.
 Usually displayed using a solid underline.
 - [`<strong>`](https://www.codecademy.com/resources/docs/html/tags/strong): Represents text that is urgent or important.
 Usually displayed with boldface.